Wakelock/uSloplist/README.md

 1. Which websites does it block?
 > Sites which:
-> - Host a large amount of AI-generated content, especially those from companies who heavily invest in AI (e.g., Adobe, MSN, TikTok, etc).
+> - Host a large amount of AI-generated content, especially those from companies who heavily invest in AI (e.g., Adobe, MSN, etc).
 > - - Some credible or popular websites are whitelisted, but specific parts of them could be filtered if they contain too much slop and little to no educational value.
 > - Stream stolen music altered by AI beyond comprehension.
 > - Publish baseless and likely-slop articles from an unknown writer.